bfreuden/java9-m2e-demo/README.md

 ![Eclipse error](eclipse-error.PNG)

-However it is compiling correctly with Maven 3.5.2.
+However it is compiling and running unit tests correctly with Maven 3.5.2.

 module-info.java does not require JUnit:
 ```java